Darya-s/Darya-s/README.md

  #### <div align="center"> I love technologies  in general :computer: and web development, especially when I get it 😄 and I see the result :thumbsup: .</div>

 <div >
+ - I'm working on final project at Hack Your Future bootcamp

- - 🌱  I’m currently learning Web Development at Hack Your Future
+ - 🌱  I’m currently learning TypeScript andReact at Hack Your Future
  - 👯 I’m looking for junior or internship position as web developer or UI/UX designer.
  - 😄 Pronouns: she/her
 - ⚡ Fun fact: I've played 🎮 Counter Strike Global Offensive semi-professionally,in past.
-  - My 3 strengths:
-  - I speak 5 languages
-  - Working on the final project a HYF bootcamp with people from all around the world.
-  -

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/daryast/" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="Natalia Persson" height="30" width="40" /></a>